-8. Fill the gas tank to its rated capacity; then add Arctic Cat Fuel Stabilizer (p/n 0436-907) to the gas tank following directions on the container for the stabilizer/gasoline ratio.
+1. Clean the seat cover with a damp cloth and a Vinyl Protectant.
+2. Clean the snowmobile thoroughly by hosing dirt, oil, grass, and other foreign matter from the skid frame, tunnel, hood, and belly pan.
+Allow the snowmobile to dry thoroughly.
+DO NOT get water into any part of the engine.
+3. Change the engine oil.
+4. Fill the gas tank to its rated capacity; then add Arctic Cat Fuel Stabilizer (p/n 0436-907) to the gas tank following directions on the container for the stabilizer/gasoline ratio.
 Tighten the gas tank cap securely.
-9. With the snowmobile level, check the lubricant level in the chain case.
-If low, add chain lube through the fill plug hole.
-10. Remove the drive belt from the drive clutch/driven clutch.
+5. Remove the drive belt from the drive clutch/driven clutch.
 Lay the belt on a flat surface or slide it into a cardboard sleeve to prevent warping or distortion during storage.
-11. Clean and inspect the drive clutch and driven clutch.
-12. Apply light oil to the upper steering post bushing and shafts of the shock absorbers.
-13. Lubricate the rear suspension with low-temperature grease.
-14. Tighten all nuts, bolts, and cap screws making sure all nuts, bolts, and cap screws are tightened securely.
+6. Clean and inspect the drive clutch and driven clutch.
+7. Apply light oil to the upper steering post bushing and shafts of the shock absorbers.
+8. Lubricate the rear suspension, spindles, and steering arms with low-temperature grease.
+9. Tighten all nuts, bolts, and cap screws making sure all nuts, bolts, and cap screws are tightened securely.
 Make sure all rivets holding the components together are tight.
 Replace all loose rivets.

-15. Clean and polish the hood, console, and chassis with Cat Cleaner (p/n 4639-371).
+10. Clean and polish the hood, console, and chassis with Cat Cleaner (p/n 4639-371).
 DO NOT USE SOLVENTS.
 THE PROPELLANT WILL DAMAGE THE FINISH.

-■ NOTE: On electric start models, disconnect the battery cables making sure to disconnect the negative cable first; then clean the battery posts and cables.
+■ NOTE: Disconnect the battery cables making sure to disconnect the negative cable first; then clean the battery posts and cables.
 Charge the battery.

 Sealed batteries require charging if left for extended non-start periods.
-Arctic Cat recommends trickle charging once a month using a CTEK Battery Maintainer (p/n 5639-418/419).
+Arctic Cat recommends trickle charging once a month.
 Follow the manufacturer's instructions and cautions.

-16. If possible, store the snowmobile indoors.
+11. Plug the exhaust system outlet with steel wool.
+12. If possible, store the snowmobile indoors.
 Raise the track off the floor by blocking up the back end making sure the snowmobile is secure.
 Loosen the track adjusting bolts to reduce track tension.
 Cover the snowmobile with a machine cover or a heavy tarpaulin to protect it from dirt and dust.

-17. If the snowmobile must be stored outdoors, position the snowmobile out of direct sunlight; then block the entire snowmobile off the ground making sure the snowmobile is secure.
+13. If the snowmobile must be stored outdoors, position the snowmobile out of direct sunlight; then block the entire snowmobile off the ground making sure the snowmobile is secure.
 Loosen the track adjusting bolts to reduce track tension.
 Cover with a machine cover or a heavy tarpaulin to protect it from dirt, dust, and rain.